LI7XI/AudioAnalyzerDocs/docs/tips-code.md

 Handler-Resampler=Type BandResampler
 ```

-The reason is not recommended to do something like this (even thought you can):
+The reason you can't do something like this:

 ```ini
 Unit-Main=Channels ... | Handlers FFT, AnotherHandler(FFT) Resampler(AnotherHandler)